 The Model D team:

-Matthew has written for Model D about sustainability, neighborhoods, community development, history, and culture in Detroit since November 2012.
-He became Model D's managing editor in April 2014.
-Matthew studied English and German at the University of Michigan and urban planning at Wayne State University.
+Aaron has contributed to Model D since 2013.
+He became Model D's managing editor in March 2016.
 He lives and works in Detroit.
-Follow him on Twitter @matthewjlew
+Follow him on Twitter @aaronmondry

 .
 Contact him here